nainappa/aXe-chrome-accessibility/README.md

 ## Disclaimer ##

 I am not a accessibility expert.
 I am open for suggestions.

-This is the basic version.
-I will work on to improve this repo.

 ## Known Issues ##
 As we create PDF file for every call, we have to call this method, if there is any dynamic content in the page.
 In that case, tool may report duplicate issues in each report.
 I am working on resolving this issue.